Infrared Thermography for Data Centers: The Complete Guide to Preventing Downtime

 Revenue disruption

 For colocation and enterprise facilities, downtime can cost thousands—or more—per minute.
+Preventing failures is dramatically less expensive than reacting to them.

 What Is Infrared Thermography?